tapirdata/vinyl-tapper/README.md

 creates a new tapper-stream.
 Available options:

-- `options.single`: If true, creates a tapper for a single data-stream.
+- `single`: If true, creates a tapper for a single data-stream.
 If false (default), create a tapper for a vinyl-file-stream.
-- `options.provideBuffer`: If true, 'tap'-events will provide a buffer.
+- `provideBuffer`: If true, 'tap'-events will provide a buffer.
-- `options.terminate`: If true, the incoming stream will be consumed by the tapper.
+- `terminate`: If true, the incoming stream will be consumed by the tapper.

 ### Event 'tap'